balineum

 joint university project / 2 semester

-BALINEUM transforms bathroom interactions through a unified dial system integrating adaptive water control, NFC-powered user profiles, and gesture-based music management.
-Developed with ux research and iterative prototyping, this solution addresses multi-user conflicts in households through regulatory-compliant hardware engineering and tangible interface design.
+BALINEUM transforms the way people interact with their bathrooms by offering a unified dial system that integrates adaptive water control, NFC-powered user profiles and gesture-based music management.
+Developed through user experience research and iterative prototyping, this solution resolves conflicts between multiple users in households thanks to its regulatory-compliant hardware engineering and tangible interface design.

 Research-Driven Development

-UX research across family homes and shared apartments uncovered three core challenges: inconsistent temperature recall between users, awkward music control mechanics, and temporal disorientation during showers.
-Technical validation disproved capacitive touch reliability in humidity, driving adoption of hybrid physical interactions inspired by the Nest Thermostat's rotational paradigm.
-Six hardware iterations refined the 94 mm anodized aluminum dial, implementing IP68-rated seals and radial groove patterning validated through 3D-printed foam prototypes.
+Technical validation revealed that capacitive touch was unreliable in humid conditions, leading to the adoption of hybrid physical interactions inspired by the Nest Thermostat's rotational paradigm.
+Six hardware iterations were needed to refine the 94 mm anodised aluminium dial, with IP68-rated seals and radial groove patterning being implemented and validated through 3D-printed foam prototypes.

 Core Interaction Architecture

-The dual-axis interface combines rotational precision (2-45 °C temperature, 5-25 l/min flow control) with quad-directional tilt navigation.
-Circumferential RGB LEDs (#40798C cold → red warmth gradients) provide mode feedback through steam-resistant displays, complemented by haptic pulse confirmation for mode changes.
-Magnetic docking enables tool-free reconfiguration, while inductive charging maintains IP68 compliance.
+The dual-axis interface combines rotational precision (temperature control from 2 to 45 °C and flow control from 5 to 25 l/min) with quad-directional tilt navigation.
+Circumferential RGB LEDs (#40798C, with cold to red warmth gradients) provide mode feedback via steam-resistant displays.
+This is complemented by haptic pulse confirmation for mode changes.
+Magnetic docking allows for tool-free reconfiguration, and inductive charging maintains IP68 compliance.

 Adaptive User Profiles